Cytomegalovirus: A Comprehensive Guide

 CMV is extremely common worldwide.
 In the United States, about 1 in 3 children are infected by age 5.
 By age 40, more than half of all adults have been infected.
 Most people never know they have CMV because their immune system keeps it under control.

 While CMV rarely causes problems for healthy people, it can be dangerous for pregnant women, newborn babies, and people with compromised immune systems.
 The virus belongs to a group of herpes viruses that can hide in your body quietly for years.
 People with strong immune systems fight off the virus so well that they never feel sick.
-Understanding Cytomegalovirus (CMV): Symptoms, Causes, and Prevention provides detailed information about this common but often misunderstood virus.
+CMV is common and often causes no symptoms, but it can be serious for certain higher-risk groups.

 Symptoms & Signs